rtCamp/snapwp/docs/config-api.md

 	query: {
 		engine: ApolloClientEngine, // Specify the query engine to use (required)
 		options: {
-			// Additional options specific to the engine, as necessary },
+			// Additional options specific to the engine's client, as necessary.
+		},
 	},